kkarsten62/QMapShack.AppImage/README.md

 `cd QMapShack.AppImage`

+**Note:**

+Docker also uses Git.
+To avoid conflicts during the build process, it is recommended that you delete or rename the `.git` directory:

+`mv .git .git.sik`

 ## Download pre-build Qt environment

-For building process a manual built Qt environment is needed.
+A manually built Qt environment is needed for the building process:

 [Download pre-build Qt environment from here (487 MB)](https://github.com/kkarsten62/QMapShack.AppImage/releases/download/V_1.19.0.development.0/Qt-6.8.3_Ubuntu-22.04.tar.gz)